The Letter (1940 film): Plot

-On a moonlit tropical night the native workers drowse in their hammocks.
-A shot is heard; the door of a house opens, and a man stumbles out, followed by a woman who calmly empties her pistol into him, the last few rounds while standing over his body.
-She is Leslie Crosbie, the wife of a British rubber plantation manager in Malaya; her manservant recognizes the dead man as Geoff Hammond, a well-known member of the expatriot community.
+Leslie Crosbie, the wife of a British rubber plantation manager in Malaya, shoots dead Geoffrey Hammond, a well-known member of the expatriate community.
 Leslie tells the servant to send for the new district officer and her husband Robert, who is loading rubber for shipment.
 Crosbie returns, delivered by his attorney, a close family friend.
-Leslie tells the threesome that Hammond "tried to make love to me" and that she killed him to save her honor.
+Leslie claims that she killed Hammond to save her honor.

 She is placed under arrest, jailed in Singapore, and charged with murder.
-In spite of this her eventual acquittal seems a foregone conclusion, as the white community not only believes her story but feels she had acted heroically.
-Only the attorney, Howard Joyce, harbors suspicion - and has from the start.
-His concern is raised to alarm when his clerk, Ong Chi Seng, shortly tell him a letter exists that Leslie wrote to Hammond the day of the shooting, imploring him to come that night while Robert was away.
+Her eventual acquittal seems a foregone conclusion, as the White community not only believes her story but feels she had acted heroically.
+Only the attorney, Howard Joyce, harbors suspicion.
+His clerk, Ong Chi Seng, tells him a letter exists that Leslie wrote to Hammond the day of the shooting, imploring him to come that night while Robert was away.

 Ong tells Joyce that the original is in the possession of Hammond's widow, a Eurasian woman who lives in the Chinese quarter.
 He shows Joyce a copy, revealing Leslie's clear culpability in her ex-lover's murder, and conveys that the original is for sale, at a staggering price.
 Joyce then confronts Leslie, who first denies then breaks down and confesses to having written it.
-She then cleverly manipulates him into agreeing to buy it back, at the risk of his integrity, career, and possibly more.
-Leaving it unspoken, Joyce is clear he’s doing so to spare his friend, a thoroughly decent man who accepts and loves Leslie utterly, not she.
+She manipulates him into agreeing to buy it back despite the risk to his career.

-Needing Robert’s consent to buy the letter, Joyce tells him about it, abjectly misrepresenting its content.
-He also finesses around its pricetag - $10,000 - which will cost Robert near his last cent.
+Joyce tells Robert about the letter without divulging its content or true price, which will exhaust nearly all of Robert's savings.
 Ong informs Joyce that Hammond's widow demands Leslie come personally to make the payoff, so Joyce arranges for the court to have her released into his custody to "regain her health".